joelhans/api-gateway-maturity/README.md

 #### Build

+Our APIs are protected from unauthorized access, but the application of AuthN is inconsistent—sometimes at our gateway, sometimes embedded in our services.

+Examples:

+- API keys and basic authentication
+- Mix-and-match of AuthN/AuthZ services
+- TLS termination at the gateway edge

+#### Operate

 Security enforcement is increasingly centralized at the API gateway, reducing per-service misconfigurations that lead to risk or breaches.

 Examples: